AntonSol919/linkspace/homepage/basics.md

 As such, we can uniquely get a specific point by its <span id="hh0">[HASH_0]</span>, or multiple entries through a path "/thread/Tabs or spaces/msg".

-This might seem more trouble then existing solutions like a filesystem or HTTP.
+This might seem more trouble than existing solutions like a filesystem or HTTP.
+A single path gets you a single result.

-However, in practice its trivial to emulate their behavior by adding constraints to the set; such as being the latest or the latest signed by a specific public key.
+However, in practice it's trivial to emulate this behavior by adding constraints to a requested tree; Such as requesting the latest, or the latest signed by a specific public key.
-Conversely, I would argue both filesystems and HTTP are more trouble as both also return multiple values - a new value depending on when and where you make the query.
+Conversely, I would argue both filesystems and HTTP are more trouble over all.
+They hide that they return multiple values - a new value depending on when and where you make the query.

 :::{.container .pkt .pkthd}
 +-----------------------------------+-----------------------------+------------+--------------------------------+---------------------------------------------+